 Aside from basic information (such as name, business, title, etc), the following should be included in a questionnaire to all prospective board members - whether by appointment or election:

-• What overall qualities will you bring to the Board of Directors?
+- What overall qualities will you bring to the Board of Directors? - What is your current or previous involvement with Mendocino County destination marketing?